Vaidul1S/Vaidul1S/README.md

 - 🔍 **QA Tester** with a keen eye for detail and a commitment.
 - 📚 Continuously expanding my skill set to include new tools and frameworks in the QA domain.
-- 👀 I’m currently looking for a junior QA tester position
+- 👀 I’m currently looking for a junior QA tester position.
 ---

 ## 🧰 Tech Stack & Tools